Impact of PREX-II and combined Radio/NICER/XMM-Newton's mass-radius measurement of PSRJ0740+6620 on the dense matter

 \section{Hybrid nuclear+PP EoS inference methodology}

-Hybrid nuclear+PP is an EoS model which connects a nuclear physics informed EoS paramerization in the vicinity of $\rho_0$ with a high density nuclear physics agnostic PP EoS parameterizaion.
-Since the crust has a very minimal impact on NS macroscopic properties~\citep{Biswas:2019ifs,Gamba:2019kwu}, standard BPS EoS~\citep{1971ApJ...170..299B} is used in this model for the low density regime and joined with the core EoS in a thermodynamically consistent fashion~\citep{Xie:2019sqb}.
-EoS around $\rho_0$ is well described via parabolic expansion of energy per nucleon and can be divided into two part:
+Hybrid nuclear+PP is an EoS model which connects a nuclear physics informed EoS parameterization in the vicinity of $\rho_0$ with a high-density nuclear physics agnostic PP EoS parameterization.
+Since the crust has a very minimal impact on NS macroscopic properties~\citep{Biswas:2019ifs,Gamba:2019kwu}, standard BPS EoS~\citep{1971ApJ...170..299B} is used in this model for the low-density regime and joined with the core EoS in a thermodynamically consistent fashion~\citep{Xie:2019sqb}.
+EoS around $\rho_0$ is well described via parabolic expansion of energy per nucleon and can be divided into two parts:

-the term $e_0(\rho)$ corresponds to the energy of symmetric nuclear matter for which number of neutrons is equal to number of protons, $e_{\rm sym}(\rho)$ is the energy of the asymmetric nuclear matter or widely named as symmetry energy, and $\delta=(\rho_n-\rho_p)/\rho$ is known as symmetry parameter where $\rho_n$, $\rho_p$, and $\rho$ are respectively the number density of neutron, proton, and the total number density.
-Around $\rho_0$, these two energy can be further expanded in a Taylor series:
+the term $e_0(\rho)$ corresponds to the energy of symmetric nuclear matter for which the number of neutrons is equal to the number of protons, $e_{\rm sym}(\rho)$ is the energy of the asymmetric nuclear matter or widely named as symmetry energy, and $\delta=(\rho_n-\rho_p)/\rho$ is known as symmetry parameter where $\rho_n$, $\rho_p$, and $\rho$ are respectively the number density of neutron, proton, and the total number density.
+Around $\rho_0$, this two energy can be further expanded in a Taylor series: